FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 R4

-To test ``fibonacci`` function we have used two test cases.
+To test ``fibonacci`` function, we have used two test cases.
-It is inconvenient to repeatedly change the test conditions in the fibonacci.py file.Each time a new test case is added it introduces a 'if' statement too.
+It is inconvenient to repeatedly change the test conditions in the fibonacci.py file.
+Each time a new test case is added, it introduces an 'if' statement too.
-So it is good practice to write the test cases in a separate file.
+So, it is a good practice to write the test cases in a separate file.
-The file will contain multiple lines,each line for separate test case, each line consist of two comma separated values, first column is the integer value which has to be passed to the function and the second column is the return value from the function.
+This file containa multiple lines, each line representing a test case.
+Each line consists of two comma separated values in which the first column is the integer value that has to be passed to the function.
+ The second column is the return value from the function.